 - Accelerated Damage — the extra time that a tank spends heating water can cause the metal to turn brittle, which accelerates the likelihood of crack formation.

 Noise from a water heater caused by sediment buildup is often an indicator that the tank will eventually leak.
 However, the damage that sediment causes can be stopped with the following method:

 — The tank to your water heater should be flushed on an annual basis.
 Doing so drains the sediment from the tank, which is then able to work more efficiently.
 With a yearly tank flush, a water heater is likelier to last for its full life expectancy of roughly ten years.
 It’s best to have licensed plumbing professionals perform the flushing.

 If a tank still makes noise once sediment has been flushed, there is probably a more serious problem with the water heater overall.
 In any case, healthy water heaters shouldn’t make noise, and those that creak or rumble despite periodic flushing are likely on the verge of a crack or leak regardless, and should therefore be replaced as soon as possible.

-4. Water Around the Heater
+4. Water Heater Leaking

 As your water heater nears the end of its life expectancy, there’s an increased chance that you’ll see water appear on the floor around the tank.
 When you see water, it generally means one thing: leaks.
 Depending on where you have the water heater located inside your house, a leak could result in significant property damage.
 As such, the most dangerous problem that could ever occur would be a serious leak with your water heater.